zonayedpca/ReactPress/README.md

 ```
 npm start
 ```
-- Use relative link to work with REST API
+- Use relative links to make a request to WP REST API.
+Like:
 ```
 /wp-json/wp/v2/posts?per_page=5
 ```